Worldwide Guide to Women in Leadership

 Progressive Conservative MP 1984-88/93.
 She lived (1923-99)

-1984-86 Parliamentary Secretary to the Minister of Regional Industrial Expansion
+1984-86 Parliamentary Secretary of Regional Industrial Expansion

-1989-91 Parliamentary Secretary to the Minister of Supply and Services
+1989-91 Parliamentary Secretary of Supply and Services

 1991-93 Parliamentary Secretary to the Solicitor General of Canada